Uttercast: RSS; Who’ll tell us what to read?

 Blog readers: I am riding the Pan-Mass Challenge this summer, a 2-day bicycle trek across Massachusetts to raise money for the Jimmy Fund in support of cancer research.
 Will you join the generous folks who have sponsored my ride?
 Click any part of this message to go to my fundraising page– and thank you!

-1. One Response to “Uttercast: RSS; Who’ll tell us what to read?”
+One thought on “Uttercast: RSS; Who’ll tell us what to read?”